Best Electric Waffle Makers (Waffle Irons)

 Timing was an issue, too.
 Several models that functioned within the ideal temperature range still failed to make good waffles in a moderate period of time.
 Some irons quickly signaled that the waffle was done, yet the results were spongy, undercooked specimens.
 Others took too long: We subtracted points from any iron that took more than 5 minutes to make a waffle, as they tended to turn out leathery, stale-tasting waffles.
 Our recommended irons were able to regularly produce perfectly cooked waffles in 3 to 4 1/2 minutes.

 We awarded bonus points to machines that had one or both of two special features: a good drip tray that contained crumbs and overflowing batter for quick cleanup, and audible and/or visual alerts that told us when our waffles were ready, which nixed the need for constant monitoring.
 By the end of our month of testing, we could have thatched a roof with the piles of subpar waffles the machines turned out.
 Eight out of the 13 models were so flawed we couldn’t recommend them at all, and we can only recommend three of the irons without any reservations.
 All our top performers were flip or rotary models.
 (Though their manufacturers made various claims as to why this design was best, we could unearth no reasonable scientific explanation that linked their superior browning and texture to this design.)
 Our winning iron made picture-perfect waffles, two at a time, in under 5 minutes.
 While it lacked a removable drip tray, it had a good, loud alert.
-At $90 and almost 10 pounds, it’s large and pricey, but it’s well worth the investment if you make Belgian waffles regularly.
-For those who want a cheaper or smaller alternative, the Presto Flipside, our Best Buy at about $45, is also a good choice.
+It’s large and pricey, but it’s well worth the investment if you make Belgian waffles regularly.
+For those who want a cheaper or smaller alternative, the Presto Flipside, our Best Buy, is also a good choice.